Columnists: Brook Riley, Friends of the Earth Europe

 It's no secret the (German) energy commissioner Günther Oettinger is opposed to an energy savings target.
 A number of sources including senior members of his own department have confirmed he favours targets for buildings and / or energy intensity (a much softer option which doesn't require cutting energy use or emissions).
 Unsurprisingly, this is also the option backed by German heavyweights like BASF and Bayer.

 So maybe the policy unit is just carrying out the Commissioner’s wishes - which happen to coincide with those of certain powerful figures in German industry.
-Remember the embarrassing evidence of Oettinger's buddy-buddy links with Volkswagen?
-Remember how the German auto lobby co-opted Angela Merkel to kill an EU deal on tougher emissions standards for cars?
+Remember the embarrassing evidence of Oettinger's buddy-buddy links with Volkswagen ?
+Remember how the German auto lobby co-opted Angela Merkel to kill an EU deal on tougher emissions standards for cars ?

-Columns by Brook Riley
+Other columns by Brook Riley